 BTS “The Flat Earth” with Ty Evans | Mantra VR

-We take a deep dive into “The Flat Earth” Skate film, a groundbreaking passion project from visionary Director Ty Evans.
+We take a deep dive into “The Flat Earth” short film, a groundbreaking passion project from visionary Director Ty Evans.
 It features skate legends Jamie Foy, Chase Webb, Carlos Iqui, Mike Pulizzi and Cody Lockwood.
-Mettle co-founder Nancy Eperjesy interviews Ty, and finds out what it was like to hit the road for several months and just go for it.
+Mettle interviews Ty, and finds out what it was like to hit the road for several months and just go for it.
 Hint: it was awesome.
 The film has been a big success too, hitting #1 on the Sports Charts on iTunes.

 Everything aligned perfectly for Ty in this production.
-He had some of the best skateboarders in the world, great camera equipment and great production tools.
-Ty used Adobe Creative Cloud with the original SkyBox 360/VR tools (now part of Adobe CC 2018), as well as Mantra VR, our 360/VR stylization plugin, to help him get a wow factor in his film.
+He collaborated with some of the best skaters in the world, had amazing camera equipment and production tools.
+Ty used Adobe Creative Cloud with the original SkyBox 360/VR tools (now part of Adobe CC 2018), and Mantra VR for all the VXF.

 The Flat Earth | Trailer